|

 The constitution enshrines

-come from the ethnic Hutu majority while the 40% are from the ethnic
+ethnically-based power-sharing, between the ethnic Hutu majority and the ethnic

 Tutsi minority.
 The constitution foresees that at least 30% of